MSThamizh/GUVI_Project_1/README.md

        * Converts the DataFrame into SQL tables, ensuring seamless data transformation.

 ### 4. Streamlit Visualization:
-       * Builds an interactive web application using the streamlit library where users can enter Channel ID and view the Channel Details
+       * Builds an interactive web application using the streamlit library
+       * Users can enter Channel ID and view the Channel Details